 I just got a note from one of my favorite reporters, Bill Salmon.

-Bill Salmon writes for the Washington Examiner, formerly the Washington Times occasionally appears as a Fox All-Star on Britt Hume's roundtable discussion toward the end of his six o'clock show.
+Bill Salmon writes for the Washington Examiner, formerly the Washington Times, occasionally appears as a Fox all-star on Britt Hume's roundtable discussion toward the end of his 6 o'clock show.

-And he just got off a conference Call with uh Obama foreign policy specialists.
+And he just got off a conference call with Obama foreign policy specialists.

 And by the way, this represents, ladies and gentlemen, yet another illustration of how Obama is not about change.